Jump to navigation

 The Custom and Aggregate Worksheets require proof of a high school diploma or an equivalent.
 Please attach the appropriate document (see list on worksheet) to the worksheet.

-The Standard, Child Support Paid, and Household Resources Worksheets may be mailed, faxed, or scanned and emailed to the financial aid office.
+The Standard and Household Resources Worksheets may be mailed, faxed, or scanned and emailed to the financial aid office.
 The Custom and Aggregate Worksheets cannot be faxed or scanned and emailed; these must be either mailed to the office or the student may complete the Identity and Statement of Education Purpose section of the worksheet in person at the financial aid office.

 If you have questions about the verification process or about the verification worksheets, please call the financial aid office at 413.559.5484.